How to Hide NGINX Version

 - Shun SSL in any of its versions.
 The security vulnerabilities made it completely replaceable by 2019.
 Instead, use TLS.

-- Place the ssl_protocols TLSv1 TLSv1.1 TLSv1.2 in a server or HTTP context.
-To do this, use file ssl.conf in your virtual host file or a separate file via the include directive.
+- Place the ssl_protocols TLSv1, TLSv1.1, TLSv1.2 in a server or HTTP context.
+To do this, use the file ssl.conf in your virtual host file or a separate file via the include directive.

 Overall, the results show using Nginx-MOD is essential to install new directives and make source code changes.
-With such help, you won’t need to worry further about how to hide NGINX version.
+By using one or more methods discussed above, you won’t need to worry further about how to hide the Nginx version on your server.